AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment refers to placing computational and data processing capabilities directly on user devices, enabling them to process data without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment refers to placing computational and data processing capabilities directly on user devices, enabling them to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).

 You can choose an appropriate method to deploy your model pipeline based on your needs, and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the general layout parsing pipeline do not meet your requirements in terms of accuracy or speed for your specific scenario, you can try to further fine-tune the existing models using **your own domain-specific or application-specific data** to improve the recognition performance of the general layout parsing pipeline in your scenario.
+If the default model weights provided by the general layout parsing pipeline do not meet your requirements in terms of accuracy or speed for your specific scenario, you can try to further fine-tune the existing models using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the general layout parsing pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the general layout parsing pipeline consists of 7 modules, unsatisfactory performance may stem from any of these modules.

 You can analyze images with poor recognition results and follow the guidelines below for analysis and model fine-tuning:

 * Incorrect table structure detection (e.g., wrong row/column recognition, incorrect cell positions) may indicate deficiencies in the table structure recognition module.
-You need to refer to the **Customization** section in the [Table Structure Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md) and fine-tune the table structure recognition model using your private dataset.
+You need to refer to the <b>Customization</b> section in the [Table Structure Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/table_structure_recognition.md) and fine-tune the table structure recognition model using your private dataset.
 * Misplaced layout elements (e.g., incorrect positioning of tables, seals) may suggest issues with the layout detection module.
-You should consult the **Customization** section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection.md) and fine-tune the layout detection model with your private dataset.
+You should consult the <b>Customization</b> section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection.md) and fine-tune the layout detection model with your private dataset.
 * Frequent undetected texts (i.e., text missing detection) indicate potential weaknesses in the text detection model.
-Follow the **Customization** section in the [Text Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_detection.md) to fine-tune the text detection model using your private dataset.
+Follow the <b>Customization</b> section in the [Text Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_detection.md) to fine-tune the text detection model using your private dataset.
 * High text recognition errors (i.e., recognized text content does not match the actual text) suggest further improvements to the text recognition model.
-Refer to the **Customization** section in the [Text Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_recognition.md) to fine-tune the text recognition model.
+Refer to the <b>Customization</b> section in the [Text Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/text_recognition.md) to fine-tune the text recognition model.
 * Frequent recognition errors in detected seal texts indicate the need for improvements to the seal text detection model.
-Consult the **Customization** section in the [Seal Text Detection Module Development Tutorials](../../../module_usage/tutorials/ocr_modules/) to fine-tune the seal text detection model.
+Consult the <b>Customization</b> section in the [Seal Text Detection Module Development Tutorials](../../../module_usage/tutorials/ocr_modules/) to fine-tune the seal text detection model.
 * High recognition errors in detected formulas (i.e., recognized formula content does not match the actual formula) suggest further enhancements to the formula recognition model.
 Follow the [Customization](../../../module_usage/tutorials/ocr_modules/formula_recognition.md#Customization) section in the [Formula Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/formula_recognition.md) to fine-tune the formula recognition model.
 * Frequent misclassifications of document or certificate orientations with text areas indicate the need for improvements to the document image orientation classification model.
-Refer to the **Customization** section in the [Document Image Orientation Classification Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/doc_img_orientation_classification.md) to fine-tune the model.
+Refer to the <b>Customization</b> section in the [Document Image Orientation Classification Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/doc_img_orientation_classification.md) to fine-tune the model.

 ### 4.2 Model Application
 After fine-tuning your model with a private dataset, you will obtain local model weights files.